jyc5559/GAINET.github.io/index.md

     display: flex; /* Using flex to align the image and text */
     flex-direction: column; /* Stacks the content vertically */
-    align-items: center; /* Centers the content horizontally */ }
+    align-items: center; /* Centers the content horizontally */
+    justify-content: space-around; /* Evenly distributes spacing of items along the column */ }

   .info-box img {
     width: 100%; /* Makes the image fill the available width */
     height: auto; /* Keeps the image's aspect ratio intact */ }

+  /* Specific adjustment for the first box to align content lower */ .info-box:first-child {
+    justify-content: center; /* Adjusts content to be centered vertically */ }
 </style>